maximilianh/cellBrowser/docs/advanced.rst

 Cell browser updates and web server configuration
 ^^^^

 New features and bug fixes are being added to the UCSC Cell Browser software all the time.
 You can update the javascript files and re-create the index.html using the command line tool ``cbUpgrade``.
+You need to use the ``--code`` option and the ``-o`` to specify the output directory, e.g.
+``cbUpgrade --code -o /var/www/cellbrowser/``.

 Your web server should support byte-range requests.
 This isn't important for smaller, but for datasets with files larger than 30MB, a warning message will be shown once.
+Most web servers and web hosters support them by default.
-For Apache, byte-range requests are enabled by default but may need to be activated in nginx.
+For Apache, byte-range requests are enabled by default but may need to be activated in some installations of nginx.

 Default output directory for building cell browsers
 ^^^^^